A speed and departure time optimization algorithm for the Pollution-Routing Problem: Introduction

-Several speed-optimization algorithms are available in the literature \citep{DemirBL12, KramerSVC14, Norstadetal2011, Hvattumetal2013}.
-These algorithms run in quadratic time, consider identical cost/speed functions for each arc, and assume that the departure time at the origin is fixed.
-Considering the departure time as a decision variable may yield a significant cost reduction, but also increase resolution complexity.
-In \citet{Dabiaetal2014}, the departure time from the first customer is optimized by means of a golden section search, within a dynamic programming for column generation.
-Finally, \citet{VidalJM14} showed that the optimal solution of the SOP with arc-dependent speed/cost functions can be achieved by solving a hierarchy of resource allocation problems with nested constraints.
-Other works on SOP can be found in \cite{NorlundGribkovskaia2013}, \cite{PsaraftisKontovas2014} and \cite{LippBoyd2013}.
+Some algorithms for the SOP have been recently proposed \citep{Norstadetal2011, DemirBL12, KramerSVC14, Hvattumetal2013}.
+These algorithms run in quadratic time, consider identical cost/speed functions for each arc, and assume that the departure time is fixed.
+Now, considering that the start of the working day (the departure time from the depot) is a decision variable leads to different optimality conditions and speed decisions.
+This may open the way to significant cost reductions, but also increases resolution complexity.
+Fewer articles have addressed this aspect.
+In \citet{Dabiaetal2014}, the departure time from the first customer is optimized by means of a golden section search, within a pricing algorithm. \cite{Franceschettietal2013} address the PRP with time-dependent travel times, a generalization of the considered problem.
+The resulting speed optimization algorithm is, however, more complex due to the presence of three time intervals with different speed/cost functions, involving 24 rules for speed choices.
+The solution is also not guaranteed to be optimal.
+Finally, \citet{VidalJM14} showed that the optimal SOP solution with deadlines and arc-dependent speed/cost functions can be achieved by solving a hierarchy of resource allocation problems.

 This article contributes to the resolution of difficult vehicle routing variants with speed and departure time optimization.
+We address the case where driver wages are computed from the departure time, hence allowing to better assign human resources to needed deliveries.
+Note that a fixed departure time can still be obtained by reducing the departure time window to a point.
+Some routes that were evaluated as unprofitable with a fixed departure time policy can now appear as viable candidates, leading to a larger search space and further opportunities of routing optimization via better service~clustering.

-We propose a simple polynomial algorithm for the SOP, which runs in quadratic time and also optimizes the departure time from the depot.
-This speed optimization algorithm is then embedded into a vehicle routing matheuristic to produce optimized routing plans.
-Computational experiments are performed on the PRPLIB instances presented in \cite{DemirBL12} and \cite{KramerSVC14}, to assess the impact of departure time optimization.
-The results highlight very significant routing cost reduction, of $8.31\%$ on average, when comparing to the best known solutions of the original PRP.
-The computation time of the new metaheuristic remains comparable to current state-of-the-art methods despite the fact that it deals with a more general problem.
+We introduce a simple polynomial algorithm for the speed and departure time optimization (Section~\ref{Algorithm}), which runs in quadratic time.
+Moreover, we demonstrate the optimality of this algorithm (Section \ref{ProofSDTOA}).
+The speed optimization is embedded into a vehicle routing matheuristic to produce high-quality routing plans.
+We conduct computational experiments on the classic PRP instances to evaluate the performance of the method, and assess the impact of departure time optimization on cost and pollution emissions (Section \ref{compExpSDTOA}).
+The results highlight very significant routing cost reduction, of $8.36\%$ on average.
+The CPU time of the new metaheuristic remains comparable to current state-of-the-art methods despite the fact that it deals with a more general problem.